JimmyMAndersson/StatKit/README.md

 ## Contributions and support

-StatKit is a young project that is under active development, and is likely to have limitations.
-These limitations are most likely to be discovered and uncovered as more people starts using it, since use cases may vary greatly between developers.
+StatKit is a young project that is under active development.
+Our vision is to create the go-to statistics library for Swift developers, much like SciPy and NumPy are for the Python language.

-If you would like to see some missing feature in the library, feel free to open an issue and open a Pull Request.
-Every Pull Request - from documentation additions to advanced computational functionality - is welcome.
+[:heart: Consider becoming a sponsor](https://github.com/sponsors/JimmyMAndersson) to support the development of this library.\
+You could cover an afternoon coffee or a meal to keep my neurons firing.

-Enjoy using **StatKit**!
+Thank you for your contribution, and enjoy using **StatKit**!